puppetlabs/puppetlabs-mysql/README.md

 #####`file_per_database`

-Should a seperate file be used per database.
+Should a separate file be used per database.

 #####`ensure`